niamu/tenmile/README.md

 ## Insert ROM to Continue

 If you have access to the ROM for the quoted game (or any other GameBoy game), you can drop that ROM image (typically a `.gb` file) onto the player.
 If your ROM is compatible with the current quote, you can continue unlimited play of the game from the quoted starting point.
 Otherwise, we'll let you play that new game from the start.
+You can find some ROM images on [archive.org](https://archive.org/download/game-boy-romset-ultra-us).

 ## Recording a Quote